aimee-mcneil-melville/ToDo-Full-Stack/packages/charlottes-web-log/README.md

 ## Setup

-### 0. Installation
+### 0. Cloning and installation
-- [ ] Clone this repo, and from the repo's folder, install packages and run the dev server
+- [ ] Clone this repo, and from the repo's folder, install packages, and run the dev server with `npm run dev`
   <details style="padding-left: 2em">
     <summary>Tip</summary>